Chronic solvent-induced encephalopathy: Classification

 Introduced by a working group from the World Health Organization (WHO) in 1985, WHO diagnostic criteria states that CSE can occur in three stages, organic affective syndrome (type I), mild chronic toxic encephalopathy (type II), and severe chronic toxic encephalopathy (type III).
 Shortly after, a workshop in Raleigh-Durham, NC (United States) released a second diagnostic criterion which recognizes four stages as symptoms only (type 1), sustained personality or mood swings (type 2A), impairment of intellectual function (type 2B), and dementia (type 3).
 Though not identical, the WHO and Raleigh criteria are relatively comparable.
 WHO type I and Raleigh types 1 and 2A are believed to encompass the same stages of CSE, and WHO type II and Raleigh type 2B both involve deficiencies in memory and attention.
 No other international classifications for CSE have been proposed, and neither the WHO nor Raleigh criteria have been uniformly accepted for epidemiological studies.

 Treatment

 Like diagnosis, treating CSE is difficult because it is vaguely defined and data on the mechanism of CSE effects on neural tissue are lacking.
 There is no existing treatment that is effective at completely recovering any neurological or physical function lost due to CSE.
 This is believed to be because of the limited regeneration capabilities in the central nervous system.
 Furthermore, existing symptoms of CSE can potentially worsen with age.
 Some symptoms of CSE, such as depression and sleep issues, can be treated separately, and therapy is available to help patients adjust to any untreatable disabilities.
-Current treatment for CSE involves treating accompanying psychopathology, symptoms, and preventing further deterioration.
+Current management for CSE involves treating accompanying psychopathology, symptoms, and preventing further deterioration.